 - Innovative trial designs

 - Pharmacodynamic biomarker studies

-The three ASTC attending physicians have a combined more than 40 years of experience conducting clinical trials in oncology patients.
-From 2008-2012, we enrolled 675 patients on ASTC trials.
+The three DTC attending physicians have a combined more than 40 years of experience conducting clinical trials in oncology patients.
+From 2008-2012, we enrolled 675 patients on DTC trials.

 Institutional Policies and Procedures